 Bottled water is provided.
 Some food is also included, such as a meagre spread of bread and coffee for breakfast, bread and water for lunch, and bread and soup for dinner.
 Pilgrims supplement these meals with their own food, carried in backpacks.

 First-aid stations with ambulances dot the route, maintained by multi-lingual volunteer physicians and trained medical staff provided by the Order of Malta.
-Pilgrims unable to walk further are met by volunteers who transfer them to the next stop in vans and cars with the intended purpose of coming to the aid of those too tired to continue.
+Pilgrims unable to walk further are met by volunteers who transfer them to the next stop in vans and cars with the intended purpose of coming to the aid of those who are too tired to continue.

 The return to Paris is done by train after the concluding Mass in Chartres cathedral, when the chapel of the veil, located behind the main altar, is opened for pilgrims to enter and reverence the relic, exposed for the pilgrims to venerate up close.